 - Feeling like they are not truly heard or understood

-- Covering, where individuals have to hide an element of themselves in order to fit in and be successful, for People of Colour this could mean hiding their heritage, accent, communication style, and eating preferences, and is exhausting on a daily basis.
+- Covering, where individuals have to hide an element of themselves in order to fit in and be successful, for People of Color this could mean hiding their heritage, accent, communication style, and eating preferences, and is exhausting on a daily basis.

 I reflected on my training courses and how I/We/YOU can be an effective White ally, using any or all of the following 5S’s:

-- Sponsor – Visibly and vocally support people of colour.
+- Sponsor – Visibly and vocally support people of color.
 For example, when reviewing a team proposal for a project or nominations to attend a conference, speak up and say “how about Nadine, she has demonstrated the skills required for this project in X, or as a future leader will gain Y from attending the conference” if they have been overlooked.

 - Student – Constantly educate yourself on the topic, always bring new research and insight to the debate.
-For example “I read a CIPD article last week revealing that People of Colour employees are more likely than white British employees to say that their career progression to date has failed to meet their expectation.”
-Is this true of our organisation? what can we do to explore and act on this knowledge?
+For example “I read a CIPD article last week revealing that People of Color employees are more likely than white British employees to say that their career progression to date has failed to meet their expectation.”
+Is this true of our organization? what can we do to explore and act on this knowledge?

 - Support – Be available to support and listen to colleagues in a safe environment.
 Where they will never hear you say “I’m sure they didn’t mean anything by that comment” or “I’m sure you misheard”.

 - Speak UP – When you witness/hear something, speak up in the moment.
-For example, when a colleague goes and touches an individuals hair without asking permission, speak up that it’s disrespectful to invade someone’s personal space, how would they feel if that happened to them or their partner?
+For example, when a colleague goes and touches an individual's hair without asking permission, speak up that it’s disrespectful to invade someone’s personal space, how would they feel if that happened to them or their partner?

-I truly believe Inclusion leads to higher personal and organisational performance, and over the past decade have trained over 10,000 leaders across multiple industries about this.
+I truly believe Inclusion leads to higher personal and organizational performance, and over the past decade have trained over 10,000 leaders across multiple industries about this.
 I hope I’ve become a bit of an expert, yet I still get it wrong, not intentionally, but that’s irrelevant, it’s about how you make people feel.

 Silence is not an option when your friends and colleagues are on the receiving end of a microaggression.
-When you don’t get it quite right, immediately apologise, reflect and research what you will do differently next time.
+When you don’t get it quite right, immediately apologize, reflect and research what you will do differently next time.